 Picture 1.
 SMART key performance indicator

-We have defined KPI and SMART KPI, let’s see what makes it so effective in business.
+We have defined KPIs and SMART KPIs, let’s see what makes it so effective in business.

-First, you need to ask yourself questions such how easy is a key performance indicator to understand for both customers and employees?
-Then, how easy is to measure it?
-Both customer and employees should be able to understand how the KPI is calculated and how to easily measure it.
+First, you need to ask yourself questions such as how easy is a key performance indicator to understand for both customers and employees?
+Then, how easy is it to measure it?
+Both customers and employees should be able to understand how the KPI is calculated and how to easily measure it.
 The simpler, the better.

 One of the biggest employee de-motivators is setting “unachievable goals”.
 KPIs must be set so employees could reach it without having to face difficulties.
 The more realistic the goal of a key performance indicator is, the more likely employees are to reach it.
 So, instead of setting big and unattainable goals, start with small ones for the beginning.

 Employees should know how to take action to influence a KPI.
 A good KPI encourages decisions and leads to action in a business.
 To make this possible, you should be able to monitor KPI grounding occurrences.
 If you see that something cannot be improved, then there is no point in measuring it.